-- a. your project plan, including: - an outline of the activities you will undertake outlining - o a clear research question - o consumer engagement through the research journey (from inception of research question to implementation of outcomes) - the methods being appropriate for the research question and described in sufficient detail - o feasible research design and clearly demonstrated expertise, tools and techniques - appropriate milestones, performance indicators and timeframes for delivery - the governance structures in place for the project - b. a project feasibility analysis.
+- a. your project plan, (maximum 12 pages excluding appendices) including: - an outline of the activities you will undertake - appropriate milestones, performance indicators and timeframes for delivery - the governance structures in place for the project (acknowledging the role of the expert board as outlined in section 1.3 for overall governance and activities of the Accelerator). - b. a project feasibility analysis.